davidpolach/alice-genaw-search/README.md

     seems to accept reasonable load without failing,
   - no dependency injection - to minimize JAR footprint and keep the solution minimalistic,
-  - traversal runs in parallel and is using standard `ForkJoinPool.common` thread pool which by default has one thread less than machine's vCPU cores; parallelism can be overridden by adjusting system property `java.util.concurrent.ForkJoinPool.common.parallelism`.
+  - traversal runs in parallel and is using standard `ForkJoinPool.common` thread pool which by default has one thread less than machine's vCPU cores; parallelism can be overridden by adjusting system property `java.util.concurrent.ForkJoinPool.common.parallelism`,
+  - implementation is not optimized for speed - e.g. HTML parsing is provided by `Jsoup` which builds full DOM tree for each page.

 Also following points are implemented with respect to page traversing and parsing: